The Second Summit Toolkit

 It must be constructed deliberately.

-The final tools help leaders design a new orientation around: values, contribution, legacy, long-term significance
+The final tools help people design a new orientation around: values, contribution, legacy, and long-term significance

 Success was about achievement.